Five safes

 The Five Safes is a framework for helping make decisions about making effective use of data which is confidential or sensitive.
 It is mainly used to describe or design research access to statistical data held by government and health agencies, and by data archives such as the UK Data Service.
+It is not an internationally accepted standard.

 Two of the Five Safes refer to statistical disclosure control, and so the Five Safes is usually used to contrast statistical and non-statistical controls when comparing data management options.

 Concept

 The Five Safes proposes that data management decisions be considered as solving problems in five 'dimensions': projects, people, settings, data and outputs.
 The combination of the controls leads to 'safe use'.
 These are most commonly expressed as questions, for example: